kanglin-chen/kanglin-chen.github.io/_pages/1_about.md

 I have participated in environment-related research and practical projects in both the U.S. and China.
 <br />

-I consider myself as an urban planner, a geographer, and a social-technological scholar.
+I consider myself as a spatial scientist and urban planner.
 <br />

 This site is a blend of professional & personal content.